J95Ortiz/Real-Madrid-Quiz/README.md

 ![Incorrect Answer Computer View](assets/readme_images/quiz.HTML_computer_view_incorrect.png)

-The "Next" button is also responsive and its colours are inverted when th user hovers their mouse or taps it.
+The "Next" button is also responsive and its colours are inverted when the user hovers their mouse or taps it.
 However, it is only displayed once the question on the screen has been answered, with the aim being to improve the users' experience while playing.
 I created it this way following a comment from one of my friends who I showed the initial design to.

 They suggested that if the button was visible to the user, they might try and skip a question if they didn't know the answer which would probably affect their experience.